scipy/scipy/doc/source/tutorial/stats/sampling_pinv.rst

     >>> rng = NumericalInversePolynomial(dist, u_resolution=1e-12,
     ...                                  random_state=urng)

-This leads to a more accurate approximation of the PPF and hence, the generated RVs follow the given distribution more closely.
+This leads to a more accurate approximation of the PPF and the generated RVs follow the exact distribution more closely.
 Although, note that it comes at the cost of an expensive setup.

 The setup time mainly depends on the number of times the PDF is evaluated.